Poached Salmon with Lemon Dill Sauce

 1. Preserving the Flavor and Nutrients

 You know when your salmon is perfectly poached because the meat remains vibrant pink.
 The texture is also rich and flaky.
-When the fish is overcooked, it becomes tough and hard to chew.
+When the fish is overcooked, it becomes tough to chew.
 The color is also paler instead of a rich pink.

 2. Low-Fat Cooking Method